 All the above-mentioned preventative measures contribute to excellent safety record of the Group.
-During 2020, there were no work-related fatalities and no lost days due to injury.
+During the past three years, there were no work-related fatalities and no lost days due to work injury.
 The Group will continue to emphasize improvements in the field safety monitoring program for preventing workplace injuries.